 The doors will be closed one hour after the dance or party starts and students leaving will not be allowed to return.
 Students will observe all rules governing students according to the student handbook.
-Students found violating rules will be punished in accordance with the rules set up to govern student conduct.
 There will be no use of alcoholic beverages, drugs not prescribed by a physician, or use of tobacco or nicotine products while in the school, or on the school grounds.
 Students may be given a breathalyzer test before entering any school dance.
 Students violating these rules will be disciplined in accordance with the discipline procedures adopted by the Forsyth Schools.